Improvements to the SteamVR Beta on Linux

 Conclusion

 In this world of constant change improvements to the SteamVR Beta on Linux offer a major advance forward.
-These improvements, such as combine improved performance, mobility.
-And community-driven working together confirm Valve’s goal of building a vibrant VR ecosystem for Linux users.
+These improvements, such as combined improved performance, and mobility.
+And community-driven working together confirms Valve’s goal of building a vibrant VR ecosystem for Linux users.
 Such as the Linux VR community continues to connect, give input, and explore the growing content collection.
 The future of SteamVR on Linux offers even more rich but amazing virtual reality experiences.